Orbi home mesh wifi system: Pros, cons and tips

 Have a look to this YouTube video for more information.

-As an example, on our dishwasher, we were using mostly all the time the Auto cycle for washing our dishes.
+For example, on our dishwasher, we always used the Auto cycle to wash our dishes.

-Once we measured the power consumption using a plug in power meter and we found out that the Eco cycle is much more economic.
+Once we measured the power consumption using a plug-in power meter, we discovered that the Eco cycle is much more economical.

-Since then, we are using all the time the Eco cycle which is saving us quite a bit of money.
+Since then, we have been using the Eco cycle all the time, saving us a lot of money.

-The lesson, if you have a smart appliance, use it smartly.
+The lesson is, if you have a smart appliance, use it smartly.

 For more details, have a look to this YouTube video.